 You will also likely have to push students to confront the idea of what they will measure.
 A variety of options are available but students often do not realize that this is an important point to consider -- or at least they don't realize it's important until they try to start measuring!
-Possible ways to measure colony size include the following: 1) measure the diameter of the colony at its widest spot, 2) measure the circumference of the colony by measuring a piece of string that has been used to outline the edge of the colony, 3) measure the area of the colony by using a copier machine to make a picture of the slice of bread and then cutting out the outline of the colony, putting it over graph paper, and counting the number of squares over the colony, or 5) measure the area of the colony by using a copier machine to make a picture of the slice of bread and then cutting out the outline of the colony and weighing the "colony."
+Possible ways to measure colony size include the following: 1) measure the diameter of the colony at its widest spot, 2) measure the circumference of the colony by measuring a piece of string that has been used to outline the edge of the colony, 3) measure the area of the colony by using a copier machine to make a picture of the slice of bread and then cutting out the outline of the colony, putting it over graph paper, and counting the number of squares covered, 4) measure the area of the colony by placing a gridded transparency over the colony and counting the number of squares over the colony, or 5) measure the area of the colony by using a copier machine to make a picture of the slice of bread and then cutting out the outline of the colony and weighing the "colony."
 Various computer imaging programs will measure area very accurately as well.